jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D27

   I've continued building a Product Landing Page for my 4th certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp and started with css styling.

+### R1D28

+  I've continued building a Product Landing Page for my 4th certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp and finished styling the middle and last section for the product landing page.